TomFraser/IPT_B4/Documentation.md

 Landing Page

+The landing page is where the end user will enter when they direct to the web address of the web 						application.
+The user interface contains a sidebar with an imbedded login button and A BBC Logo.
+When the login button is pressed, the sidebar animates to the right and the BBC Logo slides off screen.
+The screen animates to the Login Page.

 <img src="UI/UI_LoginLanding.png" width="700px"/>

 Login Page (Animated from Landing Page)

+The login page is animated from the landing page.
+The login page allows the user the enter a username and password to login to the class room changing system.
+The username and password will be the same as the ones used by the schools IT system.
+Therefore, this part of the database will interface with the school IT system and therefore no login information needs to be stored in the database.

 <img src="UI/UI_Login2.png" width="700px" />

 Class Search Page (Landing page after login)

+Once a user is logged in they are faced with a class search page, which is the landing page from login.
+The sidebar returns to it original width from the landing page and user details such as an image and name are displayed.
+The main selectors for interaction with the website are also located in the sidebar.
+The primary options are 'CREATE', 'VIEW' and 'LOGOUT'.
+The 'CREATE' button is used to create a room change by interactively clicking on the Rooms timetable as displayed below.
+The 'VIEW' button redirects to the page displayed below.
+The 'LOGOUT' button logs the user out of the service.

 <img src="UI/UI_ClassSearch.png" width="700px" />

 View Page (After pressing view on Class Search Page)

+The view page contains two tables and a sidebar.
+The tables include room changes that the teacher is part of and room change request made to the teachers classes.
+The sidebar has the 'VIEW' tab highlighted as it is the current selected option.
+The 'Requested Room Changes' table have options for the teacher to accept a room change.

 <img src="UI/UI_View.png" width="700px" />